willpaceley/gawds-battle-bot/README.md

 To find `GUILD_ID` You may need to enable "Developer Mode" in the Advanced settings section of your Discord client.

-Once all three enviroment variables have been input, rename the `.env.sample` file to `.env`.
+Once all three environment variables have been input, rename the `.env.sample` file to `.env`.

 ### Launching the Bot